 Whiteley bought the old t-shirt factory/warehouse in 1985 and turned it into a studio and exhibition space.
 He lived there from 1987 until his death in 1992.
 The atmosphere is still all there – unfinished paintings, art gear and his graffiti wall with its scribbles and quotes.
 The living area is full of memorabilia (postcards, photos, sketches and his music collection) and the gallery has changing exhibitions of the artist’s works.
 There is a small shop on the premises but no café – but visitors are welcome to go for a wander to grab a coffee or snack at one of the many spots nearby and return to continue exploring/browsing.
 The Studio is split over two levels.
 The main exhibition space is on the ground floor, with Brett’s living room and studio on the top floor.
 Access for people with limited mobility is available on the ground floor only, however detailed photos of the top floor are available.

-This 'museum' one of Sydney’s best kept secrets – as well as the changing exhibitions from arguably the century’s most important Australian painter (who was also amazingly prolific) there are drawing classes at the studio and monthly poetry readings.
-In 2014 the exhibitions include Whiteley’s interpretation of Nature, an exhibition of his Portraits and the Brett Whiteley Travelling Art Scholarship 2014.
+This 'museum' one of Sydney’s best kept secrets – as well as the changing exhibitions from arguably the century’s most important Australian painter (who was also amazingly prolific) there are drawing classes at the studio and music recitals on the third Sunday of the month until October and poetry readings on the fourth Sunday of the month.
+There is an exhibition of ceramics and sculptures until September 13.
 More details about what’s on and when here.